react-boilerplate/react-boilerplate/README.md

 Now you're ready to rumble!

 > Please note that this boilerplate is **production-ready and not meant for beginners**!
-If you're just starting out with react or redux, please refer to https://github.com/petehunt/react-howto instead.
 If you want a solid, battle-tested base to build your next product upon and have some experience with react, this is the perfect start for you.

 ## Documentation